makuke1234/jsonlite2/README.md

 ![C version](https://img.shields.io/badge/version-C99-blue.svg)
 ![C++ version](https://img.shields.io/badge/version-C++11-blue.svg)

-A light-weight C JSON library, relying on KISS (Keep It Stupid Simple) principle (similar to my other json library [jsonlite](https://github.com/makuke1234/jsonlite)).
+A light-weight C/C++ JSON library, relying on KISS (Keep It Stupid Simple) principle (similar to my other json library [jsonlite](https://github.com/makuke1234/jsonlite)).
 This time I decided to make the C version first, translating it to C++ afterwards seemed easier to me.

+## Overview

-Yes, this library is designed to aim for fast compilation times, simplicity, ease of use and full compliancy with JSON standard.
+Yes, this library is designed to aim for fast compilation times, simplicity, ease of use and full compliance with JSON standard.

-# Overview
+# Obtaining

 Both 32-bit and 64-bit Windows binaries of this library can be obtained [here](https://github.com/makuke1234/jsonlite2/releases).
 The library has been compiled with MinGW GCC and should also be compatible with Microsoft's Visual C++ compiler and the others, since MinGW uses the same format for